d2l-ai/d2l-en/chapter_preliminaries/probability.md

 in any sub-interval $[a, b] \subset [0,1]$ is equal to $b-a$.
-Thus we can get out `0` and `1` with probability `0.5` each by testing whether the returned float is greater than `0.5`
+Thus we can get out `0` and `1` with probability `0.5` each by testing whether the returned float number is greater than `0.5`

 ```{.python .input}
 %%tab all